 Final Rules on Reinsurance, Risk Adjustment and Risk Corridor Programs

-The Department of Health and Human Services (HHS) has issued final regulations addressing three programs intended to reduce the potential effects of adverse selection and premium instability once the insurance exchanges required under health care reform become operational.
+The Department of Health and Human Services (HHS) has issued final regulations addressing three programs intended to reduce the potential effects of adverse selection and premium instability once the insurance exchanges required under the Affordable Care Act (ACA) become operational.
 The three programs are reinsurance, risk adjustment and risk corridors.

-Final rules addressing the reinsurance, risk adjustment and risk corridor programs have been issued by HHS under health care reform.
-These programs are intended to address potential adverse selection and premium stabilization issues involving implementation of the insurance exchanges under health care reform.Close speedread
+Final rules addressing the reinsurance, risk adjustment and risk corridor programs have been issued by HHS under the Affordable Care Act (ACA).
+These programs are intended to address potential adverse selection and premium stabilization issues involving implementation of the insurance exchanges under the ACA.Close speedread

-HHS has issued final regulations addressing the following three programs, which are intended to address potential adverse selection and premium stabilization issues that may arise following implementation of the insurance exchanges under health care reform:
+HHS has issued final regulations addressing the following three programs, which are intended to address potential adverse selection and premium stabilization issues that may arise following implementation of the insurance exchanges under the Affordable Care Act (ACA):

 Transitional reinsurance program.